 top of page

-It is no wonder that hand-eye coordination is a huge skill when it comes to the top rugby performers.
-Being able to catch, pass, kick, tackle and more all require a strong ability to connect what you are seeing to what you want to do!
-Here are some great ways to improve your hand-eye coordination at home which will translate into some amazing gains on the pitch!
+It is no wonder that hand-eye coordination is a massive skill for the top rugby performers.
+Being able to catch, pass, kick, tackle and more all require a strong ability to connect what you see to what you want to do!
+Here are some great ways to improve your hand-eye coordination at home which will translate into some fantastic gains on the pitch!

 #1 Play Catch